 - work on a public holiday and that day would not otherwise be a working day for them, or

-- are on call on a public holiday but are not required to restrict activities, and are not called out (so don’t work), or
+- are on call on a public holiday but are not required to restrict activities, and they are not called out (so don’t work), or

-Alternative holiday may be paid out
+Alternative holidays may be paid out

-If an employee doesn’t take an alternative holiday within 12 months of becoming entitled to it, the employee and employer can agree for the alternative holiday to be paid out.
-The payment must be agreed by the employer and employee and must be made as soon as practicable once the agreement has been made.
+If an employee doesn’t take an alternative holiday within 12 months of becoming entitled to it, the employee and employer may agree for the alternative holiday to be paid out.
+The payment amount must be agreed by the employer and employee and must be made as soon as practicable once the agreement has been made.